 “Oh, this isn’t what I expected.”
 Surely your contractor’s favourite excuse.

-If you’re tired of hearing this, conduct a mandatory bidders meeting.
+If you’re sick of hearing this, conduct a mandatory bidders meeting.
 It does 2 things, it ensures bidders are serious about bidding the work, and it ensures they are all aware of current site conditions as well as the project timelines.
 Make sure to call the bidders to guarantee they know about the meeting or send them a calendar invite.

 Sending an email and hoping that they will receive it and schedule it themselves leaves too much room for error.
 Good contractors are busy and unfortunately might not catch your message in time.
 It’s important to confirm whether the meeting is mandatory or not, and stick to your guns.
 If some contractors don’t show up, don’t allow them to submit.